view_context: Dynamic page

 Klara and the Sun: Heart, Hope and Humanity in the Age of AI

-Students will explore what it means to be human by analyzing themes about loneliness, love, faith, and mortality in Klara and the Sun.
+Students explore what it means to be human by analyzing themes about loneliness, love, faith, and mortality in Klara and the Sun.

 ELA